dgellow/VirtualConsole/README.md

 Available tasks (default is marked by *):
-*all			clean then build everything clean			remove files and directories generated during compilation samvirtassembler	compile samvirtassembler samvirtcpu		compile samvirtcpu samvirteditor		compile editor.app run-assembler		compile then run the samvirtassembler run-cpu 		compile then run the samvirtcpu run-editor		compile then run editor.app debug-assembler 	compile samvirtassembler then launch a debugger (lldb) debug-cpu		compile samvirtcpu then launch a debugger (lldb) format			format C++ source files help			show this help message
+*all			clean then build everything clean			remove files and directories generated during compilation virtualassembler	compile the Virtual Assembler virtualcpu		compile the Virtual CPU virtualeditor		compile the Virtual Editor (GUI) run-assembler		compile then run the Virtual Assembler run-cpu 		compile then run the Virtual CPU run-editor		compile then run the Virtual Editor debug-assembler 	compile the Virtual Assembler then launch a debugger (lldb) debug-cpu		compile the Virtual CPU then launch a debugger (lldb) format			format C++ source files help			show this help message

 ```

 ### Projects